Lee Yoon-jung: 1997–2014: Career at MBC

-In 2007, Lee became assistant director of Ahn Pan-seok's Behind the White Tower.
-Writer Lee Ki-won wrote the script based on renowned Japanese novelist Toyoko Yamasaki's representative work Shiroi Kyotō.
-Through a satirical lens, it explores themes of malpractice and power struggles in Hospital.
-The narrative follows two doctors portrayed by Kim Myung-min and Lee Sun-kyun, highlighting their contrasting paths and personalities.
-It received praise for its exceptional acting (particularly by Kim), as well as its well-crafted writing, direction, and its intelligent and uncompromising storytelling, which avoided melodrama and romance.
+In 2007, Lee served as the assistant director for Ahn Pan-seok's Behind the White Tower.
+The series was adapted by screenwriter Lee Ki-won from the novel Shiroi Kyotō by Toyoko Yamasaki.
+Through a satirical lens, the drama examines medical malpractice and power struggles within the hospital hierarchy.
+The narrative centers on the contrasting paths and personalities of two doctors, portrayed by Kim Myung-min and Lee Sun-kyun, highlighting their contrasting paths and personalities.
+The production was widely lauded for its well-crafted direction and storytelling.